-Definitions of reading and emergent literacy and the research, best practices, and instructional strategies which focus on reading from initial exploration of print through critical processing of literary experiences and content materials.
-Role of print, word study, text structure, comprehension, and classroom organization in developing a variety of strategies with developing readers.
-Early identification and intervention strategies for low achieving readers will also be analyzed.
+Definitions of reading and emergent literacy and the research, best practices and instructional strategies that focus on reading from initial exploration of print through critical processing of literary experiences and content materials.
+Role of print, word study, text structure, comprehension and classroom organization in developing a variety of strategies with developing readers.
+Early identification and intervention strategies for low-achieving readers will also be analyzed.
 Concept of emerging literacy will be related to other areas of knowledge.
-Prerequisite: Admission into the Master of Arts in Teaching program or permission of the Program Coordinator.
+Prerequisite: admission into the Master of Arts in Teaching program or permission of program coordinator.